USVI Last Minute Cruise Deals (2023): Last Minute Cruises to USVI - Cruise Critic

-Popular USVI cruises often sail to St. Croix, Hiroshima, Kobe, Kagoshima and Tokyo (Yokohama) during their cruise itinerary.
-USVI cruises could leave from Fort Lauderdale, Miami, New York, Florida and the East Coast.
-Most commonly, USVI cruises sail for 10-14 Days days.
+Popular USVI cruises often sail to St. Thomas, Fort Lauderdale (Port Everglades), Dominica, Antigua and Half Moon Cay during their cruise itinerary.
+USVI cruises could leave from Fort Lauderdale, Florida, the East Coast, the West Coast and California.
+Most commonly, USVI cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.